lectroidmarc/water-heater-monitor/README.md

 ##### The Arduino

-In my case an [Arduino UNO](http://arduino.cc/en/Main/ArduinoBoardUno) with an [Adafruit CC3000 WiFi Shield](https://www.adafruit.com/products/1491) listens to the data port via a [Sparkfun RS232 Shifter](https://www.sparkfun.com/products/449).
+In my case an [SparkFun ESP8266 Thing](https://www.sparkfun.com/products/13231) listens to the Eagle's data port via a [Sparkfun RS232 Shifter](https://www.sparkfun.com/products/449).

 ##### The Data Store